Live online course – starts 28 September.

 Establishing a safety culture begins at the top.
 It’s more than a box to be ticked.
 Senior leaders set the tone for their organisation and its process safety outcomes are a result of their engagement and focus.

 Join other senior executives and board members to examine the real issues and decisions faced by boards and executive teams.
-You will explore how process safety management provides a fresh perspective, open up the human factors and cultural elements of the workplace, before identifying critical issues and helping you to consider a bespoke action plan.
+You will explore how process safety management provides a fresh perspective, and examine the human factors and cultural elements of the workplace, before identifying critical issues and considering a bespoke action plan.

 This unique course combines facilitated discussions and interactive sessions which will enable participants to consider their access to information, their understanding of key issues and their ability to make cogent and timely decisions that respond to the concerns of the public, the regulator, staff, contractors and investors.